 LINKED

-In 2023 – 24 we hosted 12 open days for audiences to experience the audio trail.
+In 2023 – 24 we hosted 23 public events for audiences to experience the LINKED audio trail.
+The first of these were an offsite commission in the Morris Gallery’s Radical Landscapes programme

-We are currently working to build a system to make LINKED available in 2025 and beyond.
+We are currently working towards LINKED being available in 2025 and beyond

 17 February